“When life gives you people around you, make relationships with them.” -Unknown

 After that meeting she called me once but I never responded.

-Now I’m mature, I laugh at myself remembering that moment.
+Now I’m a bit mature in all directions, I laugh at myself remembering that moment.

 Even though she was a few years younger than me at that time, she still showed a deeper understanding of the essence of a relationship.

-I know now, but I didn’t know then.
+I know now, but I didn’t know back then.

 I think I was definitely immature and superficial in my thoughts to build a relationship.

-I now know perfection, sound judgment, and proper understanding never comes only with age in our lives.
+I know now that perfection, sound judgment, and proper understanding never comes only with age in our lives.

-Josh Waitzkin was only 9 years old when he won his first national championship in chess.
+Josh Waitzkin was only nine years old when he won his first national championship in chess.
+His book “The Art of Learning“, tells his remarkable story of personal achievement and shares the principles of learning and performance that have propelled him to the top.

 How come he became such a good player in such a thoughtful game like chess at such a young age?